timmattison/timmattison.github.io/source/_posts/2013-12-30-compiling-bitcoind-on-the-beaglebone-black.markdown

 This password gives someone complete access to your bitcoind instance.
 If you store money there and use the rpcpassword value that
 I put above you can and probably will lose it.

-Now, unless you have a giant SD card on your BeagleBone Black you'll probably want to put your blockchain on a different disk.
-I have my Synology home directory mounted on my BeagleBone Black via sshfs (if you want to learn how to do that see my next post).
+Unless you have a giant SD card on your BeagleBone Black you'll probably want to put your blockchain on a different disk.
+I have my Synology home directory mounted on my BeagleBone Black via NFS (if you want to learn how to do that see my next post).
 It is mounted at ~/synology.
 In order to make sure my blockchain is on my Synology I did the following:

 ```bash